JimberSoftware/docs/rules/services/services.md

 # Services

-Within our platform, a "Service" refers to a digital service that is accessible by a user.
-These services can encompass a variety of applications and resources, including websites/web portals, remote desktops, and internal CRMs (Customer Relationship Management systems).
+Within the *`Jimber SASE Platform`*, a **Service** represents a digital resource that can be made accessible to users.
+These services can include websites, internal portals, remote desktops, CRMs, or any other network-based application.

-Once a service is attributed to a group and a destination, the service entries will appear in the "Security Panel" of the user.
+To make a service available, it must be assigned to a **group** and a **destination** on the [**Attribute Services**](/./rules/attribute_services/attribute_services.md) page.
+Once this is configured, the service will appear in the [**Security Panel**](/./rules/security_panel/security_panel.md) for users who are members of the selected group.

-The Security Panel can be reached by clicking on the Jimber Network Isolation icon in the taskbar:
+Users can open the Security Panel by clicking the **Jimber SASE tray icon** in their taskbar.

 ![security_panel.png](/security_panel.png ':size=300')